A Politician with Integrity

 The Kipande was an identity document featuring basic personal details, fingerprints, and an employment history.
 It was introduced in 1920 as a compulsory item to be carried by all male Kenyans from the age of 15.

-Its main purpose was to control and restrict the movement of the African work force, ensuring its availability at the places the white rulers wanted it.
+Its main purpose was to control and restrict the movement of the African work force, ensuring its availability at places the white rulers wanted it.

 Its introduction was yet another part of the catastrophic economic policy of the British, finally leading to the Mau Mau uprise in the 1950’s.